foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/transform_grp.rst

 Depending on the debug level (see section :ref:`err_codes`) this function performs a parameter check and return the result as an ``mli_status`` code as described in section :ref:`kernl_sp_conf`.

+The range of this function is (0, 1).
+Depending on the data type, quantization parameters of the output tensor are configured in the following way:

+ - fx16

-The range of this function is (0, 1), and this kernel outputs completely fractional tensor of the same shape and type as input.
-For fx8 type, the output holds 7 fractional bits, and 15 fractional bits for fx16 type.
-Therefore, the maximum representable value of SoftMax is equivalent to 0.9921875 for **fx8** output tensor, and to 0.999969482421875 for fx16 (not 1.0).
+    - ``out.el_params.fx.frac_bits`` is set to 15.
+Hence, the maximum representable value of sigmoid is equivalent to 0.999969482421875 (not 1.0).

+ - sa8

+    - ``out.el_params.sa.zero_point.mem.i16`` is set to -128

+    - ``out.el_params.sa.scale.mem.i16`` is set to 1

+    - ``out.el_params.sa.scale_frac_bits.mem.i8`` is set to 8

 .. _tanh_prot: